-A recent grant from NASA was used to update our labs with state of the art equipment including mobile laptop computer labs, molecular biology equipment, fluorescence, compound, and dissecting microscopes, a gamma counter, remote thermal recording probes, environmental chambers and a variety of other pieces of equipment used in classes and research.
+A grant from NASA was used to update our labs with state of the art equipment including mobile laptop computer labs, molecular biology equipment, fluorescence, compound, and dissecting microscopes, a gamma counter, remote thermal recording probes, environmental chambers, and a variety of other equipment used in classes and research.

-Students have the opportunity to conduct research with faculty on a variety of topics such as molecular biology, behavioral ecology, aquatic botany, neuroscience, evolutionary ecology, endocrinology, and mycology.
-Faculty and students have collaborated on groundbreaking research in such areas as vitamin acquisition and lipid metabolism in fungi, light pollution effects on salamanders, antibiotic-induced damage to the inner ear, endocrine disorders in mice, and the use of water treatment residuals in greenhouse production.
+Students have the opportunity to conduct research with faculty on a variety of topics such as molecular biology, developmental biology, behavioral ecology, neuroscience, nutrition, evolutionary ecology, endocrinology, plant ecology, and microbiology.
+Faculty and students have collaborated on groundbreaking research in such areas as nitrogen availability in Adirondack Mountain watersheds, light pollution effects on salamanders, novel melanin producing bacteria, antibiotic-induced damage to the inner ear, endocrine disorders in mice, and the use of water treatment residuals in greenhouse production.
 Many students have received grants and fellowships to support their own research.
-Their research has been nationally recognized at conferences including the American Society for Microbiology, The American Microscopical Society, and Sigma XI.
-Students have also showcased their research to members of Congress and are encouraged to publish their research national and international journals.
+Students are encouraged to publish their research in national and international journals.

 The biology curriculum is designed to provide a thorough education in classic principles and techniques, and enables students to apply these tools and concepts to contemporary issues.
 It also provides flexibility and the opportunity to explore both field and laboratory courses, from molecular to ecosystem level biology.